m-a-r-o-u/sim-api-wrapper/README.md

 sim-api user di38qex
 ```

 Use `--help` to inspect all options.
-The CLI respects `--netrc` and `--no-netrc` if you need to
+The CLI accepts `--env-file`, `--no-env-file`, and `--token`
-control authentication explicitly.
+to control authentication explicitly.

 ## Extending the client